Floral Hill Cemetery

 Obituary & Death Notices

-If you have obituaries you would like post or questions, please contact the county coordinator.
+If you have obituaries you would like post or questions please contact the county coordinator.

 Return to cemetery index Return to homepage

-Copyright © 2007-2008 Paula Vaughan
+Copyright © 2007-2011 Paula Vaughan

 ___________________________

-Portage County Gazette - Date inknown
+Portage County Gazette - Date unknown

 Hazel E. Gotham